JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 In addition to plain downloads, `npm` also manages **versioning**, so you can specify any specific version of a package, or require a version higher or lower than what you need.

-Many times you’ll find that a library is only compatible with a major release of another library.
+Many times you'll find that a library is only compatible with a major release of another library.

 Or a bug in the latest release of a lib, still unfixed, is causing an issue.